Spectrum and low-temperature bulk properties of triangular quantum spin liquid candidate NaYbSe$_2$

+However, the presence of a low-temperature frequency-dependent peak complicates our understanding.
+For triangular magnets that do not magnetically order, such a feature appears to be ubiquitous (c.f.
+YbMgGaO$_4$ \cite{Ma2018}, ${\mathrm{YbZn}}_{2}{\mathrm{GaO}}_{5}$ \cite{Bag-Haravifard_2024}, and TlYbSe$_2$ \cite{belbase2025field}, and YbCu$_x$Se$_2$ \cite{kengle2026randomsinglet}).
+This may indicate an inherent instability in the triangular QSL phase, as suggested by $\mathbb{U}_1$ Dirac simulations~\cite{pollmannvbs}.
+In this case, the weak singlet-forming distortions occur in a random pattern around dilute impurities.
+Then two possibilities emerge: glassy frozen regions nucleate around impurities (which are always present in real materials) or this small degree of randomness disrupts the entire phase.
+Resolving this question will require further experiments, but at a minimum the data here evidence a coherent QSL for $T > 40$~mK---much lower temperature than the proximate QSL in KYbSe$_2$ \cite{scheie2024_KYS}.

 In conclusion, we have used neutron spectroscopy, heat capacity, and magnetic susceptibility to investigate NaYbSe$_2$.
-The susceptibility feature either indicates a phase transition or a gap.
-If the former, NaYbSe$_2$ is the closest triangular delafossite material yet to a QSL; if the latter, NaYbSe$_2$ is a gapped QSL.
-Details of the experiment strongly suggest a gap, which means NaYbSe$_2$ lies within the 2D triangular lattice QSL phase with a $(2.1 \pm 0.1) \> {\rm \mu eV}$ gap, making it stable against perturbations.
-Beyond susceptibility (i), further evidence for QSL physics are (ii) the coherent excitations observed in the neutron spectra are consistent with QSL simulated spectra, (iii) no static magnetic order is observed in specific heat down to 100~mK, and (iv) quantum entanglement witnesses indicates NaYbSe$_2$ has less divergent intensity than KYbSe$_2$, and is within the QSL phase.
-The presence of a gap allows us to rule out the gapless $\mathbb{U}_1$ and suggests a gapped $\mathbb{Z}_2$ liquid, but determining the precise nature of this ground state requires further investigation.
-Thus, over 50 years after Anderson's original proposal, we finally have a clean experimental realization of a triangular lattice QSL phase.
+We observe evidence for QSL physics in that (i) the coherent excitations observed in the neutron spectra are consistent with QSL simulated spectra, (ii) no static magnetic order is observed in specific heat down to 100~mK, and (iii) quantum entanglement witnesses indicates NaYbSe$_2$ has less divergent intensity than KYbSe$_2$, and is within the QSL phase.
+However, the frequency-dependent susceptibility peak indicates that an unexpected state forms below $T=40$~mK.
+This presumably is driven by some randomness in the exchanges on the order of 35~$\mu$eV.
+Above this energy scale however, the system acts like the long-sought triangular QSL phase.